-NY opioid lawsuit hits billionaire family behind OxyContin
+NY's opioid suit hits billionaire family behind OxyContin

 The lawsuit described the opioid epidemic as a "statewide catastrophe."

-The announcement of New York's expanded lawsuit came two days after Purdue and the Sacklers agreed to pay $270 million to the state of Oklahoma — the first settlement in a recent wave of nearly 2,000 lawsuits that the company says could push it into bankruptcy.
+The announcement of New York's expanded lawsuit came two days after Purdue and the Sacklers agreed to pay $270 million to the state of Oklahoma.
+It was the first settlement in a recent wave of nearly 2,000 lawsuits that the company says could push it into bankruptcy.
 In settling the case, Purdue denied any wrongdoing.

 New York's lawsuit echoes the other cases, alleging the Sacklers' and Purdue's aggressive marketing of OxyContin beginning in the mid-1990s led to massive overprescribing and a scourge of dependency, addiction and death.
 Once the pills ran out, the lawsuit alleges, many patients craving the same effects turned to cheaper, more potent alternatives: heroin and fentanyl.